Curriculum Notes Year 7

 Head of Department: Mr Chris Savvides

-Mathematics is fundamental to many areas of our lives, and it is therefore crucial that we equip our children with the necessary skills to become confident, logical and resilient problem solvers as they embark on their journey to adulthood.
+Mathematics is fundamental to many areas of our lives, and it is therefore crucial that we equip our children with the necessary skills to become confident, logical and resilient problem solvers as they embark on their journey to adulthood

-We believe that Mathematics should be engaging, challenging, practical and interactive.
+.We believe that Mathematics should be engaging, challenging, practical and interactive.
 We make the most of Mathematics challenges and team competitions to encourage participation and ensure our children are enthusiastic and motivated mathematicians.
-We endeavour to utilise various methods and techniques across the curriculum and instil a love for mathematics into each child.
+We endeavour to utilise various methods and techniques across the curriculum and instil a love for mathematics into each pupil.

 In Year 7, all students follow the same scheme of work for Mathematics, which is based on an enhanced National Curriculum, with a focus on problem solving, mastery and fluency.